-Register for this workshop if you live with or are at risk of having a chronic condition such as heart disease, diabetes, cancer, obesity, depression, chronic pain, arthritis, lung disease and any other health concerns.
+Register for this workshop if you live with or are at risk of having a chronic condition such as heart disease, diabetes, cancer, obesity, depression, chronic pain, arthritis, lung disease, high blood pressure and any other health concerns.

 - Learn techniques to cope with feelings of frustration, fatigue, pain and isolation

 - Develop skills to communicate more effectively with family, friends and health professionals

 - Learn exercises to maintain and improve strength, flexibility and endurance

 - Improve nutrition and develop healthy eating habits